 Best for Lefties: Pelikan Pelikano Fountain Pen Left-Handed

 Scissors.
 Can Openers.
 Middle school desks.
 Life can be hard for lefties.
 Thankfully, Pelikan keeps you in mind.

 The Pelikan Pelikano Fountain Pen can be purchased with a special left-handed nib, designed to help southpaws from constantly adjusting their wrists to find the perfect writing angle or from smearing ink across the page while they write.
 The Pelikano comes in junior sizes too, which may provide greater control while writing.

-The Pilot Varsity is a dependable everyday fountain pen, and it comes at a bargain.
-You can buy the Varsity in a variety of packs, most of which keep the price around $2 per pen, but the 7-pack pouch gives you the most for your money.
+The Pilot Varsity is a dependable everyday fountain pen, and it comes at a bargain when purchased in packs.
 This pack includes seven disposable fountain pens in an assortment of vibrant colors.
 It makes a great gift for artists, children, and students who like color coding notes.